 Using the best paint a brand offers will make painting a white ceiling easier and improve coverage over the cheaper alternatives.
 It can take as many as four or more coats of some low grade paints to cover completely, while quality paint will cover most surfaces with just one coat.
 The better paint will be a little more expensive but the labor saved will more than justify the extra cost.
-Most paint manufacturers offer a professional quality paint like this in their line of products.
+Most paint manufacturers offer a professional quality paint grade like this in their line of products.

-If the walls are already painted skip this step, otherwise paint the walls of your room first.
-When brushing the wall color next to the ceiling, let it overlap a bit, but avoid getting big gobs on the ceiling as much as possible.
+If the walls are already painted, skip this step.
+Otherwise, paint the walls of your room first.
+When brushing the wall color next to the ceiling, let it overlap a bit but avoid getting big gobs on the ceiling as much as possible.
 If coverage is an issue, use two thin coats of paint rather than one thick one to limit buildup.
 This will create a crisper line between paint colors and minimize the color that must be covered with the white ceiling paint.

 Let the wall paint dry for about a week before attempting to apply the masking tape.
-When you're ready, use painter's masking tape, at least 1 ½ inches wide.
+When you're ready, use painter's masking tape at least 1½ inches wide.
 Apply short strips of tape to enable better control of the line and keep the tape as straight as possible.
 Tape around all the corners first.

 Use good quality white paint and brush a thin coat about three inches wide around the perimeter of the ceiling and any fixtures or vents.
-Use only a thin coat of paint along the edge of the tape to prevent bleeding underneath.
+Use only a thin coat of paint along the edge of the tape to help prevent bleeding underneath.
 If more coats are required to cover deep colors, let the first coat dry completely before applying another.

 Pull the tape off the walls before the final coat of brushed paint can dry.
 Pull the tape slowly and at a sharp angle to help minimize peeling.
 If necessary, run the point of a putty knife along the tape to break any paint film preventing clean separation from the ceiling line.